Estimating Discrete Choice Demand Models with Sparse Market-Product Shocks: Model and Estimation

-where \(q_{jt}=\sum_{i=1}^{N_{t}}y_{ijt}\) is the total quantity of product \(j\) in market \(t\).
-The aggregation across consumers (second equality) is due to the fact that the aggregate data do not contain individual-level attributes, e.g., demographics.
-When individual-level data are available, our approach can be modified easily to incorporate this information (such an extension is available upon request).
+Let $q_{jt}$ denote the observed aggregate quantity sold for product $j$ in market $t$.
+The corresponding market shares are $s_{jt}=q_{jt}/N_t$, and the aggregate multinomial likelihood is

+When individual-level data are available, our approach can be modified easily to incorporate this information.\footnote{Such an extension is available upon request.} Because there are \(\sum_{t=1}^{T}J_{t}+d_{\vartheta}\) unknown parameters but only \(\sum_{t=1}^{T}J_{t}\) independent demand equations, the system